 Dreamed 9/11/1993 by Chris Wayan

-It's not surprising telepath trees were only discovered recently.
-They're rare, growing only in mixed groves on Southwestern mountain streams where you get some winter snow but it's still fairly mild.
-Most known groves are in southwest Utah on some tributary creeks of the Virgin River, though more groves probably exist to the north.
+Telepath trees were only discovered recently.
+It's understandable--they're rare, growing only in mixed groves on Southwestern mountain streams where you get some winter snow but it's still fairly mild.
+Most known groves are in southwest Utah on some tributary creeks of the Virgin River, though more groves probably exist in the mountains to the north.
 They don't stand out from the cottonwoods and poplars mixed in with them; you have to sleep among them in near-solitude to discover how different they are.

 A certain Southwestern writer invited me to camp in a telepath grove in winter with him.
 He's tough-minded and serious, a real eco-warrior, and I'm just a city shaman, a flake off the Left Coast...
 I'm astonished and honored to be let in on the secret.
 The grove's locations are kept pretty quiet.